-Anyone who ever said school days were carefree doesn’t really remember the classroom.
+Anyone who ever said that school days were carefree doesn’t really remember the classroom.
 It can be high school or college; it doesn’t matter.
 You have to put up with an awful lot of stress.
 You also need to deal with possible eye strain and that can be a problem.

 Those late-night study sessions and last-minute term paper writing binges usually take place in the dark.
 As a student, you probably spend a lot of time in reduced light, and that can put a fair amount of strain on your eyes.
 You have to find ways to reduce the strain or suffer through some serious headaches.
-But, there are some tips that you can use as you burn the midnight oil.
+Luckily, there are some tips that you can use as you burn the midnight oil.

 Dealing with the Computer

 You know you’re going to be spending a lot of time in front of a computer.
 This is the major source of eye strain today.
 You can avoid those tired eyes in a few easy ways:

 - Use the Right Text Size.
 Small print is going to drive you crazy.
 You don’t need to squint close to the monitor because you can adjust the size of the font.
 Using 14 point or higher is good for composition.
 You can always reduce the font size prior to submitting your paper.

 - Be at a Harmon Distance.
 This is calculated as the space from your middle knuckle to the center of your elbow.
 You should be no closer than that to your computer screen.
 Having the font size comfortably large will make keeping a Harmon distance easier.

 - Lose the Glare.
 There should be no reflection on the computer screen at all.
 You do need to have the right amount of light in the room, but the computer ought to be situated so that this light does not reflect on the screen.

 - Take Frequent Breaks.
 This is a common way to avoid eye strain when spending long periods of time in front of a computer.
 Use the 10-10-10 Rule to give your eyes a break: for every 10 minutes of work, look away from your computer at something 10 feet away for 10 seconds.